 Are you curious about market allocation?
+What is allocation?
 Market allocations are a powerful tool businesses use to determine how resources should be allocated within a particular market.
 Understanding the concept of market allocation can help you get ahead in today’s competitive business landscape.

 This article will provide a comprehensive overview of what market allocation is and give some examples that can be used to help illustrate the concept.
 We’ll also examine how competitors divide markets and why it is important for businesses to understand various needs.
 Keep reading to learn more!